Generalized Symmetries in Shallow Water

 \section{Abstract}

 Recent developments have extended the concept of global symmetries in several directions, offering new perspectives across a wide range of physical systems.
 This work shows that generalized global symmetries naturally emerge in shallow water systems.
-In particular, we demonstrate that both global and gauge subsystem symmetries—previously studied primarily in exotic field theories—arise intrinsically in the dynamics of shallow water flows.
-A central result is that the \textit{local} conservation of \textit{potential vorticity} follows directly from the underlying gauge subsystem symmetries, revealing that the classic Kelvin circulation theorem is rooted in these symmetries.
-Notably, the associated charge algebra forms a Kac-Moody current algebra, with the level determined by the spatial variation of the Coriolis parameter.
-Beyond gauge symmetries, we also identify global subsystem symmetries, construct the corresponding Noether charges, and explore their potential applications.
+In particular, we demonstrate that two subsystem symmetries—previously studied primarily in exotic field theories—arise intrinsically in the dynamics of shallow water flows.
+A central result is that the \textit{local} conservation of \textit{potential vorticity} follows directly from the {first subsystem symmetry}, revealing that the classic Kelvin circulation theorem is rooted in these symmetries.
+Notably, the associated charge algebra forms a Kac-Moody current algebra, with the level determined by the spatial variation of the Coriolis parameter. {Beyond the first subsystem symmetry, we also identify a second one,} construct the corresponding Noether charges, and explore their potential applications.